 UVGI uses UV-C light, a short wavelength ultraviolet light, in an attempt to inactivate certain pathogens.
 In 1903, Niels Finsen won the Nobel Prize for his work using UV rays to treat disease.
 UVGI has been commercially available since the 1930s when Westinghouse quickly commercialized the low-pressure mercury vapor germicidal lamp.

 UVGI systems, which can operate year-round, may help reduce and deactivate certain airborne pathogens.

 *All incentives are subject to approval by TVA and your local power company and are contingent upon available funding.

-**Location may be eligible if UVGI system near the coil is specifically designed for COVID-19 air disinfection.
-UVGI systems designed only for coil defouling are not eligible at this time.
+**Location may be eligible if UVGI system near the coil is specifically designed for air pathogen inactivation.

-- Surface Irradiation (including mobile UVGI units, chemical treatments, etc)
+- Surface Irradiation (including mobile UVGI units and chemical treatments)

 - Fixed Upper Room Air UVGI

 - Needlepoint Bipolar Ionization

 - Particle Excitation